aidn3/hypixel-guild-discord-bridge/README.md

 # hypixel-guild-discord-bridge
 Service connects multiple guilds and discord server together
+This project is made to be fully flexible and customizable offering quality user experience while keeping it simple
 > **Disclaimer: This project interacts with hypixel in an unintended way by simulating a minecraft client and process packets which might gets you banned if you over-abuse it much.
 > Just like any other modification and service that interacts with Hypixel servers, this goes without saying: "Use at your own risk"**